Greater Manchester Local Full Fibre Network (LFFN) Programme

 This new investment, plus existing local authority investments in digital infrastructure, make this the UK’s largest Local Full Fibre Networks Programme and will underpin a wide range of digital transformation and smart city projects.

-Through this programme, Virgin Media Business have already supported the Greater Manchester Technology Fund, providing learners at risk of digital isolation with the technology and connectivity needed to continue their learning at home while schools and colleges remain closed and donated £50,000 to the Greater Manchester Mayor’s Charity, in response to the COVID-19 pandemic.
+- Virgin Media Business supported the Greater Manchester Technology Fund during the Coronavirus pandemic.
+The tech fund provided learners at risk of digital isolation with the technology and connectivity needed to continue their learning at home while schools and colleges remain closed

 NOTE: Greater Manchester localities can download the LFFN communication toolkit.